TheLazyTomcat/AdjustableCruiseControl/Documents/PluginInstaller_readme.txt

 ------------------------------
 Purpose of this program is to ease installation and uninstallation of plugins for truck games by SCS Software.
+Although this program is developed as part of Adjustable Cruise Control project, it can install ANY plugin, not just those distributed with ACC.

 NOTE - The program does not enumerate plugins installed in default plugin
        folder.
 If you have some plugins installed in there, be carefull what you